sohamMKRG/interhack/README.md

 2. We will add Database system using Firebase .\
 3. We will improve the login page and will make it password specific.

+## Problem that we solved ->\
+ 1. When you're terribly ill you can't go to a health centre by yourself so you can use our website to help yourself.\
+ 2. You can have all the details abour service of health care your by.\
+ 3. You can have your appointment from your home without any kind of problem.\
+ 4. Our website will help digitalization of Health care sector.\

+## Problems that we faced ->\
+ 1. We have faced forking and initializing problems in github that we have sorted.\
+ 2. We have faced problems in the media query while using our web app in mobile.\
+ 3. We have faced some issues during redirection from login to homepage.\

 ## Roadmap